Mission, Values and Ethos

 In 1840, Liverpool College was founded on a commitment to educate the whole person.
 Although we made this pledge over 180 years ago, it has never been more relevant than today.

-Our motto, “Non solum ingenii verum etiam virtutis”—to build ‘not only the intellect, but also the character’—speaks directly to the resilience and flexibility required to thrive in our modern world.
-It reflects the balance of ability and resilience that society will demand of our young people and finds its contemporary expression in our focus on ‘Learning with Character’.
+Our motto, “Non solum ingenii verum etiam virtutis”—to build ‘not only the intellect, but also the character’—speaks directly to the resilience and flexibility required for a life of learning.
+It reflects the balance of ability and resilience needed to flourish and finds its contemporary expression in our focus on ‘Learning with Character’.

 Every young person that joins our school has the potential to excel regardless of their background or any disadvantage.
-By developing ‘Learning with Character’ we create the structure around which potential can grow and flourish, the foundation on which greatness can be built.
+By developing ‘Learning with Character’ we create the structure around which potential grows and flourishes, the foundation on which personal fulfilment and excellence is built.

 Liverpool College values the dignity of each individual and promotes the development of character and learning through a commitment to high standards within a caring community